Follow-Bench: A Unified Motion Planning Benchmark for Socially-Aware Robot Person Following: Literature Review

 Comfort is often assessed in terms of motion smoothness, typically evaluated through velocity, acceleration, and jerk \cite{kobayashi2015design, martini2024adaptive}.
-It also depends on the spatial relationship between the robot and the target.
+It also depends on the position between the robot and the target.
 Following proxemic theory \cite{hall1963system}, previous works \cite{peng2024dual, sekiguchi2021uncertainty} define a preferred region around the target, as illustrated in Fig.~\ref{fig:socialSpace}.
 Maintaining a position within the personal zone (0.45-1.2 meters) is generally considered desirable, and researchers often compute the duration the robot remains within this zone.
-In addition to distance preference, angle preference is also important (e.g., maintaining a side-following position).
+In addition to distance preference, angle preference is sometimes also important (e.g., maintaining a side-following position).
 For instance, Repiso \textit{et.al}~\cite{repiso2017line} proposes a metric that measures the angular deviation from the preferred following angle.

-Social awareness further requires maintaining appropriate distances not only from the target but also from surrounding pedestrians.
-Studies in social navigation \cite{kastner2024arena, cai2022human, chen2017socially} suggest maximizing the minimum distance to nearby individuals.
-For example, Arena \cite{kastner2024arena} introduces a metric that quantifies the time spent within the private zone (less than 0.45 meters) of any pedestrian, with shorter durations indicating better social compliance.
-Path length is also frequently used as a proxy for energy efficiency \cite{kastner2022human, kastner2024arena}.
+Moreover, the target visibility ratio (TVR) is another important comfort-related indicator, quantifying the proportion of time the robot successfully keeps the target within its field of view~\cite{koide2016reid,chen2022lopf,goldhoorn2018searching,goldhoorn2017searching}.
+The position between the robot and surrounding pedestrians also affects perceived comfort.
+Studies on social navigation~\cite{kastner2024arena,cai2022human,chen2017socially} suggest maximizing the minimum distance to nearby individuals.
+For example, Arena~\cite{kastner2024arena} introduces a metric that measures the duration the robot spends within the private zone (less than 0.45 m) of any pedestrian, where shorter durations indicate better compliance with social norms.
+Finally, path length is frequently employed as a proxy for energy efficiency~\cite{kastner2022human,kastner2024arena}.

 It is important to note that proxemic-based quantitative metrics are not universal standards \cite{francis2025principles,honig2018toward}.
 Preferred following positions are highly context-dependent, varying with the specific RPF task (e.g., eldercare, photography, delivery), the robot's physical form factor, and even the social attributes of the involved humans (e.g., gender, age).
 Moreover, several studies argue that proxemic zones are better represented as egg-shaped \cite{barnaud2014proxemics}, asymmetrical \cite{cai2022human}, or even dynamic \cite{hayduk1994personal}, rather than fixed circular regions.